mkoutroumpas/AndroidToData/README.md

 UserInterfaceApp is a simple Android application that will interface to DataAccess and demonstrates several business intelligence-oriented functionalities such as dashboard creation, viewing and customization.
 It will also feature seamless offline functionality.

 Currently, the back-end module (DataAccess) is being developed, with a 01.11.2017 target completion date for the first beta version.

+Design of the UserInterfaceApp on Android Studio will is scheduled to begin by the end of 10.2017.